Learning Outcomes

 A lease granted by a tenant out of their own leasehold interest, for a term less than the tenant's own lease.

 To be valid, both leases and underleases must comply with statutory formalities.
 A lease for more than three years must be made by deed.
-An underlease must always be for a shorter term than the headlease; otherwise, it will operate as an assignment.
+Where the term exceeds seven years, the lease is substantively registrable and must be completed by registration.
+Legal leases of seven years or less do not require substantive registration but can bind as overriding interests.
+An underlease must always be for a shorter term than the headlease; otherwise, the purported underlease operates as an assignment of the tenant’s lease.

 User Covenants in Leases and Underleases